Fisher Information Perspective of Pauli's Electron: Schr o dinger's Theory Formulated in Terms of Fluid Mechanics

 \subsection{Similarities Between Potential Fluid Dynamics and Qua\-ntum Mechanics}

-In writing the Lagrangian density of quantum mechanics in the modulus-phase representation, \er{nrLag2}, one notices a striking similarity between this Lagrangian density and that of potential fluid dynamics (fluid dynamics without vorticity) as represented in the work of Clebsch \cite{Seliger} (see \ern{Lagactionsimp5b}).
+In writing the Lagrangian density of quantum mechanics in the modulus-phase representation, \er{nrLag2}, one notices a striking similarity between this Lagrangian density and that of potential fluid dynamics (fluid dynamics without vorticity) as represented in the work of Clebsch \cite{Seliger}.
 The connection between fluid dynamics and quantum mechanics of an electron was already discussed by Madelung \cite{Madelung} and in Holland's book \cite{Holland}.
-However, the discussion by Madelung refers to the equations only and does not address the variational formalism which we discuss here.
+However, the discussion by Madelung refers to the equations only and does not address the variational formalism which was discussed in \cite{Spflu} and is repeated here with the important addition of an electromagnetic interaction.